A Semi-amortized Lifted Learning-to-Optimize Masked (SALLO-M) Transformer Model for Scalable and Generalizable Beamforming: SALLO-M Transformer Model for Beamforming Optimization

 \subsubsection{Sliding-window Training Method}

-The end-to-end training of the proposed \ac{L2O}-based model becomes challenging when the episode length $T$ is large.
-To address this, we adopt a sliding-window training strategy inspired by \ac{TBPTT} method in \ac{RNN} training \cite{tallec2017unbiasing}.
-Specifically, a fixed-size window moves through the network: blocks within the window are trained, preceding ones are frozen, and subsequent ones are excluded until the window reaches them.
-Assume the sliding window ranges from the $t_s^{\text{th}}$ block to the $t_e^{\text{th}}$ block, the beamforming problem at this time slot is proposed in \eqref{sliding_formu},
+The end-to-end training of the model in Fig.~\ref{L2O_framework} becomes challenging when the total number of layers $T$ is large, as backpropagating through all layers leads to unstable gradients and high memory consumption.
+To address these issues and reduce the computational cost during training, we adopt a sliding-window strategy inspired by the layer-wise training method in \cite{bengio2006greedy}.
+Concretely, assume a window spanning layers $[t_s,t_e]$ ($W=t_e-t_s+1$ is the fixed window size) moves along the depth of the model, and the layers are partitioned into three disjoint regions accordingly: All networks preceding the $t_s^{\text{th}}$ layer are used in an inference-only manner, with parameters frozen; all networks inside layers $[t_s,t_e]$ are trainable and receive parameter updates by \ac{SGD}; and all layers after the $t_e^{\text{th}}$ layer are not yet included in the current network.
+The corresponding loss function is given by:

-where $(\bm{H}^{(t_s-1)}, \bm{W}^{(t_s-1)})$ are output by the first $t_s-1$ blocks that are already frozen.
-This approach enables a stable gradient flow through only a subset of the model at a time.
-As the window slides across the entire architecture, each block is progressively updated, ensuring that the entire network is eventually trained without suffering from the instability caused by excessively long training horizons.
+This design focuses optimization on a small subset of layers at each step, improving computational efficiency and stabilizing the optimization dynamics.
+The training process is illustrated in Fig.~\ref{slid_win_process}.
+As the window moves along, every Transformer layer is progressively updated, ensuring that the full network is eventually trained without suffering from the instability caused by excessively long training horizons.